Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-modes.md

 ## Example

-For example, to change the color mode of a dropdown menu, add `data-bs-theme="light"` or `data-bs-theme="dark"` to the parent `.dropdown`.
+For example, to change the color mode of a dropdown, add `data-bs-theme="light"` or `data-bs-theme="dark"` to the parent `.dropdown`.
 Now, no matter the global color mode, these dropdowns will display with the specified theme value.

 {{< example class="d-flex justify-content-between" >}}
 <div class="dropdown" data-bs-theme="light">